senoardi/aboutme/README.md

-## Hello world
+### Hello world
-haii nama saya *seno*.<br>
+   hi my name is *seno*.<br>
-saya seorang junior web development, saat ini saya sedang menempuh pendidikan disalah satu universitas swasta di jawa timur. trimakasih sudah berkunjung ke akun github saya.
+   I am a junior web development, currently I am studying at a private university in East Java.
+Thank you for visiting my github account.